AdobeDocs/experience-platform.es-ES/help/release-notes/2020/january-2020.md

 **Problemas conocidos**

-* None
+* Ninguna

-See the [Destinations overview](../../rtcdp/destinations/destinations-overview.md) for more information.
+See the [Destinations overview](../../destinations/home.md) for more information.